-Sarfartoq Mineral Claim (2010/40 and 2020/32), Greenland
+Sarfartoq Mineral Claim (License number 2010/40 and 2020/32), Greenland

-Hudson has a 100% interest in the Sarfartoq Niobium/Tantalum and Rare Earth Element (REE) Projects through the Sarfartoq Exploration License.
+Hudson has a 100% interest in a Niobium-Tantalum Project and a Rare Earth Element (REE) Project through the Sarfartoq Exploration License in southwest Greenland.
 The Sarfartoq 2010/40 license was in its 25th year and work commitments in excess of \$5 million would have been required in the 2020 calendar year.
-Consequently, Hudson elected to relinquish the license in December 2019 and reapplied for a new exploration license on Sarfartoq which was granted to Hudson in the last quarter of the previous fiscal year.
+Consequently, Hudson elected to relinquish the license in December 2019 and reapplied for a new exploration license on Sarfartoq which was granted to Hudson in the last quarter of 2020.
 The granting of the new Sarfartoq 2020/32 license has reset the minimum work commitment expenditures to approximately \$60,000 per annum.
 Due to COVID-19, the Government of Greenland has waived all work commitments for the calendar years 2020 and 2021 and extended the expiry of this license to December 31, 2025.

 The Sarfartoq exploration license host the Sarfartoq Carbonatite Complex (SCC) which is one of the larger carbonatite complexes in the world with approximate dimensions of 13 km by 8 km.
-It is located near tidewater, adjacent to very good potential hydroelectric power sites, and is approximately 60km from the White Mountain mine.
-The SCC hosts a very high-grade niobium/ tantalum exploration project and a high-grade light rare earth element deposit.
+It is located near tidewater, adjacent to very good potential hydroelectric power sites, and is approximately 60 km from the White Mountain mine.
+The SCC hosts a very high-grade niobium-tantalum exploration project and a high-grade light rare earth element deposit.